 Camping options are available at Big 4 Caravan Park, Leander Reef, and Dongara Tourist Park.

 Places To Eat in Port Denison & Dongara

 Being a country town, there are limited food options compared to a city.
 However, the couple of restaurants we did eat at were very good.

-I can recommend Seaspray Beach Cafe, which is open for breakfast and lunch.
+ISeaspray Beach Café is open for breakfast and lunch.
 The food and service here are amazing.
 It’s very popular and is often full.

 The Dongara Hotel pub is our favourite place for dinner (and the breakfasts are tasty too).
-Servings are big, it has an extensive menu, food is delicious, and the service is friendly.
+The servings are big, and it has an extensive menu, delicious food, and friendly service.
 There’s an outdoor area as well as indoors.
 The fish and chips are scrumptious, as are the curries.

 As with most Australian country towns, there’s a bakery in Dongara if you are after some sweet treats.

-The Green Beanie, a quirky caravan-style coffee van, has great coffee for your caffeine fix or Poppies in Dongara is always busy.
+The Green Beanie, a quirky caravan-style coffee van, has great coffee for your caffeine fix, or Poppies By The Park in Dongara is always busy.